ninjamar/turing/README.md

 A bunch of cells that can be manipulated.
 [I wrote an interpreter for this in Scratch.](https://scratch.mit.edu/projects/1074402996/)

 # Syntax
+There is a tape that can be manipulated.
+Each program starts at cell 0.

 | Basic Instructions | Description |
 | ------------------ | ----------- |
 | `>` | Shift the current cell one to the right